This video below will show you how to reset your keezel. You can also find text instructions under the video.

 4. Wait for the LED to start blinking blue, while still keeping the reset button pushed.

-5. When the LED is blinking blue, release the clip from the reset pinhole and take the clip out.
-After a few blinks the light should remain steady blue and then again blink blue a few more times.
+5. When the LED has blinked blue 3 times, release the clip from the reset pinhole and take the clip out.
+The light should remain steady blue and then again blink blue a few more times.
 Your Keezel is starting up again and after a short while the light will start blinking green and your Keezel is ready.

 6. The Keezel will turn itself off and the LED will stop blinking.

 7. Turn the Keezel back on by pressing the ON/OFF button for 2-3 seconds.

 If the reset was successful, the Keezel WiFi network should now be named keezel - xxxxxx (random string of numbers) and no longer the name you chose for it during the initial setup.

 If this does not happen, you will need to reset it again.